Orion-ZA/Orion-Docs/docs/database-schema.md

 - **Users Collection**
   - **Document Fields:**
-    - `profileInfo`: Map (e.g., `name`: String, `email`: String, `joinedDate`: Timestamp)
-    - `submittedTrails`: Array of References to Trail documents
+    - `submittedTrails`: Array of References to Trail documents (trails created by this user)
-    - `favourites`: Array of References to Trail documents
+    - `favourites`: Array of References to Trail documents (user's favorite trails)
-    - `completedHikes`: Array of References to Trail documents
+    - `completed`: Array of References to Trail documents (trails marked as completed by user)
-    - `wishlist`: Array of References to Trail documents
+    - `wishlist`: Array of References to Trail documents (trails user wants to hike)
+    - `profileInfo`: Map (optional - e.g., `name`: String, `email`: String, `joinedDate`: Timestamp)
   - **Purpose**: Manages user profiles and their trail interactions.
+  - **Note**: Trail references can be stored as either Firestore DocumentReference objects or string paths (e.g., "/Trails/abc123").
+The `completed` field replaces the previously planned `completedHikes` field.

 - **Alerts Collection**
   - **Document Fields:**